Tami Mehl Audiology

 A child with undetected hearing loss may not be able to develop the normal speech and language needed for learning.
 What’s more, children whose hearing loss is not identified until they are two or three years old may also suffer from permanently impaired speech and language skills.
 These can lead to learning, social and emotional difficulties.

-Better Balance & Hearing believes in the early identification of hearing loss, to allow for intervention, if needed, at a young age.
-All babies can and should have their hearing tested before leaving the hospital after birth, or before their six week check-up with the paediatrician.
-Screening is available at most hospitals, as soon as 12 hours after birth.
+Tami Mehl Audiology believes in the early identification of hearing loss, to allow for intervention, if needed, at a young age.
+All babies can, and should, have their hearing tested before leaving the hospital after birth, or before their six-week check-up with the paediatrician.
+Screening is available at most hospitals, as early as 12 hours after birth.

 - Fully qualified with current clinical certificates.